Christian Anxiety. That should be an oxymoron, right?

 Again, over 365 times in the scriptures the “fear not” command occurs, not because God wants to remind you to keep plugging away unsuccessfully, or pretending dishonestly, to be above the worry.
 He is lovingly letting you now that he wants you to seek his comfort and power.

 Take a deep breath.
 Face the fear.
 You needn’t slink away in shame or self-recrimination.
-Anxiety-ridden moments are the moments built for seeking God and God-honoring counsel.
+Anxiety-ridden moments are opportunities to seek God and God-honoring counsel.

-Your anxiety does not disqualify you, it solidifies your relationship with God
+Your anxiety does not disqualify you.
+Handled rightly, it can draw you closer to God

 The reality?
 Panic feels destabilizing.
 Abuse hurts.
 Grief changes you.
 And memories can keep you stuck.